 - Support victims and their families through reparations and assistance.

-The Trust Fund’s (TFV) dual mandate serves victims of crimes that fall within the Court’s jurisdiction through the provision of 1) general assistance including physical rehabilitation, psychological rehabilitation, and/or material support and 2) implementation of reparations awards ordered by the Court against a convicted person.
+The Trust Fund serves victims of crimes that fall within the Court’s jurisdiction through the provision of 1) general assistance including physical rehabilitation, psychological rehabilitation, and/or material support and 2) implementation of reparations awards ordered by the Court against a convicted person.

-TFV projects are funded through fines and forfeitures of convicted persons, voluntary donations by member states and individual donors.
-To implement services and programs, the TFV collaborates with national and international partners through a grant-making process.
+The TFV uses fines and forfeitures of persons convicted through ICC proceedings, as well as through voluntary donations from states and individual donors.
+The TFV works with national and international partners to implement its programs through a grant-making process.

-The two mandates of the TFV, general assistance and reparations, were established to provide support to victims of genocide, crimes against humanity and war crimes committed.
-The key difference between the assistance and reparations mandates is that reparations are linked to accountability, arising from individual criminal responsibility of a convicted person, whereas the assistance mandate is not.
+The two mandates of the TFV, general assistance and reparations, were established to provide support to victims of genocide, crimes against humanity and war crimes.
+While reparations are linked to accountability, arising from individual criminal responsibility of a convicted person, the assistance mandate is not and can address broader implications of the crimes and conflict at issue.